RoadlyInc/DSOPP/code_guildeline.md

 We are using [Google C++ Style Guide]

 All files including CMake, python, c++ headers/sources should be formatted.
 There is `format.sh` script to help you with it.
-Run it from project root as follows:
+Run it from project's root as follows:

 ```
 bash fromat.sh